KID-22/Source-Bias/README.md

 If you find our code or work useful for your research, please cite our work.

 ```
-@article{dai2023llms,
+@article{dai2024neural,
-  title={Llms may dominate information access: Neural retrievers are biased towards llm-generated texts},
+  title={Neural Retrievers are Biased Towards LLM-Generated Content},
-  author={Dai, Sunhao and Zhou, Yuqi and Pang, Liang and Liu, Weihao and Hu, Xiaolin and Liu, Yong and Zhang, Xiao and Xu, Jun},
+  author={Dai, Sunhao and Zhou, Yuqi and Pang, Liang and Liu, Weihao and Hu, Xiaolin and Liu, Yong and Zhang, Xiao and Wang, Gang and Xu, Jun},
-  journal={arXiv preprint arXiv:2310.20501},
+  journal={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
-  year={2023}
+  year={2024}
 }
 ```